open-organization/open-decision-framework/README.md

 All copyrightable contributions to the Open Decision Framework are accepted under the [Creative Commons CC-BY-SA 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).

+### Modifying and forking

+Note: Modified versions must remove all Red Hat branding, unless you are making a pull request or suggestion for improving the original.

 ## Available formats
 The Open Decision Framework is available in three different formats: